Best Public Speaking Books in 2024

-Here are our recommended, best-selling public speaking books, which will enhance your public speaking abilities and help you effectively engage your audience in an exchange of ideas.
-These books share the best methods to practice and perfect your skills of communication and oratory skills.
+Here are our recommended, best-selling public speaking books, which will enhance your presentation skills and help you effectively engage your audience in an exchange of ideas.
+These books share the best methods to practice and perfect your communication and oratory skills.

 Some public speaking books focus on developing your speaking style, such as creating your speaking style and manner, which will help you build your communication repertoire.

-Some books will teach you how to prepare your speech, create a compelling opening, closing, introduction, and show and tell.
-Other learning subjects include introducing your speech, sharing positive statements, funny anecdotes, and asking questions to encourage participation.
-Whether your public speaking skills are just beginning to grow, these books will help you build your confidence and stand out from the crowd!
+Some books will teach you how to prepare your speech and create a compelling opening, closing, introduction, and show and tell.
+Other learning subjects include introducing your speech, sharing positive statements and funny anecdotes, and asking questions to encourage participation.
+Whether your public speaking skills are just beginning to grow or you want to overcome your fear of public speaking, these books will help you build your confidence and stand out from the crowd!

-FTC Disclosure: Bad Grammarian may receive compensation, with no added cost to you, from the products we showcase.
+FTC Disclosure: Bad Grammarian may receive compensation from the products we showcase with no added cost to you.

 “Talk Like TED: The 9 Public-Speaking Secrets of the World's Top Minds” by Carmine Gallo

-Public speaking coach and bestselling author Carmine Gallo has broken down hundreds of TED talks and interviewed the most popular TED presenters, as well as the top researchers in the fields of psychology, communications, and neuroscience to reveal the nine secrets of all successful TED presentations.
-Gallo's step-by-step method makes it possible for anyone to deliver a presentation that is engaging, persuasive, and memorable.
+Public speaking coach and bestselling author Carmine Gallo has broken down hundreds of TED talks and interviewed the most popular TED presenters and top researchers in psychology, communications, and neuroscience to reveal the nine secrets of all successful TED presentations.
+Gallo's step-by-step method makes it possible for anyone to deliver an engaging, persuasive, and memorable presentation.
 There are several Carmine Gallo books on this list, and this one is a favorite.